igl-myrick/address-book/README.md

 ## Description

 _A webpage designed to mimic an address book.
-You can add contacts, and store their name, phone number, email addresses, and physical addresses._
+You can add contacts and store their name, phone number, email addresses, and physical addresses._

 ## Setup/Installation Requirements